-Although cybersecurity defenses stop many attacks, there is never a 100% guarantee that they will catch all intruders.
-When an attacker exploits a vulnerability, the organization must first recognize the event and then use an incident response team to contain and eradicate it.
-Execution of each step in an incident response is laid out in the organization’s incident response plan.
+Although cybersecurity defences stop many attacks, there is never a 100% guarantee that they will catch all intruders.
+When an attacker exploits a vulnerability, the organisation must first recognise the event and then use an incident response team to contain and eradicate it.
+Execution of each step in an incident response is laid out in the organisation’s incident response plan.
 The plan outlines what must be done after a cybersecurity incident, including people involved in the response, teams responsible for data recovery, and investigations into what happened and who could be responsible.

 Why Is Incident Response Important?

 A cybersecurity incident can cost organisations millions in discovery, containment, and the legal aftermath of losing records to an attacker.
 The way an incident is handled reduces the time an attacker persists on the network and reduces the number of future incidents.
 Numerous large companies have handled incident response poorly, and it’s caused them in legal reparations, fines, and additional government regulation.

 An incident response team is critical during a data breach.
 The team can reduce the amount of damage and contain it faster than staff unfamiliar with threat response.
 The longer an attacker can persist on a network, the more complex a response could be due to increased malware and backdoors left by the attacker.
 The team comprises IT professionals and security experts familiar with the ways attackers work.